johnmoses/zero-to-hero-dsa/brute-force/README.md

 # Brute force

-This method involves trying every possible solution until the correct one is found.
-It is simple but can be inefficient for large problem sizes.
+This is a simple but comprehensive strategy that systematically explores every option untill the solution is found.
+It is efficient for small but inefficient for large scale problems.

+Brute force can be applied to searching, sorting and compression problems.